Back to Vocabulary

 Product platforms provide a structure for predefined technical solutions, requiring thorough documentation and continuous improvements, and serving as a backbone for technical information and related processes in a company and its supply chain (Jansson et al., 2014).
 Robertson and Ulrich (1998) identified four elements that constitute a product platform: components, processes, knowledge, people and relationships.
 These platforms must integrate common elements and technologies across a range of products, considering manufacturing capabilities and constraints early in the process.
 This integration ensures that the product platform is not only flexible in the early definition of a housing solution but is also practical and efficient to produce.

 Flexibility is both key to the success of a product platform in housing and a challenge for scaling manufacturing.
 It is crucial to find the right balance between standardisation and customisation to meet customer demands efficiently.
-Therefore, it is vital to integrate a customer focus in a product-oriented house-building process (Barlow et al., 2003) and to define the Customer Order Decoupling Point (CODP) in the production process, point in which the product will be customised to meet specific needs.
-The CODP determines the production strategy of a product platform, impacting on its inventory management, lead times, and overall supply chain strategy.
+Therefore, it is vital to integrate customer focus in product-oriented house-building processes (Barlow et al., 2003) and to define the Customer Order Decoupling Point (CODP) in the production process – the point in which the product will be customised to meet specific needs.
+The CODP determines the production strategy of a product platform, which will consequently affect its inventory management, lead times, and overall supply chain strategy.
 The production strategy defines the boundaries and degrees of customisation within a product platform, classified into four levels: Made-to-Stock (MTS), Assembled-to-Stock (ATS), Made-to-Order (MTO) or Engineered-to-Order (ETO) (Barlow, 1998; Smith, 2019).

 Product platforms allow us to understand a building in a systematic way, as a group of components or smaller subsystems that can be designed independently yet function together as a whole.
 This approach enables continuous improvement of the platform, as insights from one project can drive more efficient use of components in subsequent projects, creating learning loops that enhance overall productivity and innovation.
 Additionally, a product platform developed with Design for Manufacture and Assembly (DfMA) and Design for Disassembly (DfD) principles can significantly contribute to a circular economy.
 Standardised components can be easily repurposed or reconfigured, reducing waste and promoting environmental sustainability.
 This flexibility ensures that buildings can adapt to changing needs over time, extending their lifespan and minimising the environmental impact of demolition and new construction.